How Bitcoin Works Without a Central Bank

 Transaction Validation Without a Trusted Middleman

-When you send money through a bank, the institution ensures the recipient gets it.
-Bitcoin does this without needing a trusted third party.
-Instead, it uses digital signatures, network confirmations, and global transparency to get the same result.
+When you send money through a bank, the institution verifies the transfer and ensures the recipient receives it.
+Bitcoin achieves the same result without involving a trusted third party.
+Instead, it relies on digital signatures, network confirmations, and global transparency to guarantee secure transactions.

-Each user has a private key and a public key.
-When sending bitcoin, the transaction is signed with the private key.
-The network checks this against the sender’s public key and balance to confirm it’s valid.
-All of this happens through code.
+Every user holds a private key and a public key.
+When sending bitcoin, the sender signs the transaction with the private key.
+The network then checks the signature against the public key and verifies the balance to confirm the transaction’s validity.
+All these steps occur automatically through code, ensuring accuracy without human intervention.

 Preventing Double Spending Without Oversight